 She looked at me so differently, so willing to do other stuff we haven’t done before, I guess I was willing to do anything, I missed her badly and I had my weird and wild experiences so I wasn’t reluctant to anything.
 She went straight and placed her right hand below my pants and started to rub her fingers in that inverted triangle before my privates.

-I have never enjoyed anything similar to this, not with her, she is my friend but the truth is, whatever she wanted to do I will just follow, I have never felt horny towards her but right now that was just the right moment to compel to any wish she wanted to fulfill.
+I have never enjoyed anything similar to this, not with her, she is my friend but the truth is, whatever she wanted to do I will just follow, I have never felt horny toward her but right now that was just the right moment to compel to any wish she wanted to fulfill.

-She was rubbing my parts while saying, are you open to this?
+She was rubbing my parts while saying, “are you open to this?
 I haven’t gotten to where I really want to go, you allowed other beings inside you, would you mind if I try to do it with my barehand?
 I’ll be gentle, I know you been hurt but you are made for this and can take the suffering like a champion.
-I have never said it before but I really wanted to try your pussy.
+I have never said it before but I really wanted to try your pussy.”

 I was in shock but fuck it!
-I spread my legs open, all of the sudden I wanted her just deep in me to what she said; I will possess you anytime I want, you are just willing and that’s the perfect vessel.
+I spread my legs open, all of the sudden I wanted her just deep in me to what she said; “I will possess you anytime I want, you are just willing and that’s the perfect vessel.”

 I recalled what the flock told me, a vessel for Lilith! hell no!
 I stopped her.

-I’m sorry Leann I won’t be a vessel for Lilith, if you want anything from me, I’m willing to but Lilith is out of the equation, that fucking bitch!
-She even exposed my likes for girls! that wasn’t part of the plan, well not that I thought of.
+“I’m sorry Leann I won’t be a vessel for Lilith, if you want anything from me, I’m willing to but Lilith is out of the equation, that fucking bitch!
+She even exposed my likes for girls! that wasn’t part of the plan, well not that I thought of.”

-Mm, so are you a lesbian?
+“Mm, so are you a lesbian?”
 Leann asked.

-Well, I had my experiences with the sphinxes.
+“Well, I had my experiences with the sphinxes.”
+Sheryl spoke.

-OH, that’s true, the sphinxes, but you liked it right?
-Didn’t you?
+“OH, that’s true, the sphinxes, but you liked it right?
+Didn’t you?”
+Asked Leann.

-I got to say that I enjoyed that but I wasn’t ready for it, I feel wounded though.
+“I got to say that I enjoyed that but I wasn’t ready for it, I feel wounded though.”

-But wounded in a good way, no?
+“But wounded in a good way, no?”
+Asked Leann insistently.

 I really didn’t understand what Leann was trying to do but I kind of try to follow her lead.

-I’m wounded because I was raped, I had no option but to succumb to whatever those sphinxes wanted, that was my ticket to get the fuck out!
+“I’m wounded because I was raped, I had no option but to succumb to whatever those sphinxes wanted, that was my ticket to get the fuck out!”
+Expressed Sheryl.

-Mm, really?
-It seems to me you enjoyed it till the very end.
+“Mm, really?
+It seems to me you enjoyed it till the very end.”
+Uttered Leann sarcastically.

 Honestly, I was trying to get some empathy from Leann but I wasn’t getting any.